<<<<HTML Introduction>>>>

 Defines a sub window (a frame)

-Defines a noframe section for browsers that do not handle frames
+Defines a noframe section for browsers that do not handle

 <iframe src="URL"></iframe>